 Try it for yourself

-This year, how are you going to make sure that you’re part of the eight percent and succeed in what you set out to achieve?
+This year, how are you going to make sure that you succeed in what you set out to achieve?